simple-java-mail/smtp-connection-pool/README.md

 Session sessionServerA = ...;
 Session sessionServerB = ...;

-// define different behavior for server A pool.registerResourcePool(new ResourceClusterAndPoolKey<>(keyCluster1, sessionServerA),
+// define different behavior only for server A in cluster 1 pool.registerResourcePool(new ResourceClusterAndPoolKey<>(keyCluster1, sessionServerA),
     new TimeoutSinceCreationExpirationPolicy<Transport>(30, SECONDS),
     4, // core pool size of eagerly opened and available connections